donessacayas/csv-postfix-notation/README.md

 HOW TO RUN:
 - Go to the project folder.
 - Open the terminal.
-- To BUILD this, use this command for Windows: javac com\processcsv*.java
+- To BUILD this, use this command: cd $SRC && find . -name '*.java' | xargs javac
 - To RUN this, use this command: java com.processcsv.Main input.csv